getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The `name` property is what you'd use for meta programming purposes, so that's what we'll focus on in this discussion.

 The confusion comes because by default, the lexical name a function has (if any) is also set as its `name` property.
 Actually there was no official requirement for that behavior by the ES5 (and prior) specifications.
-The setting of the `name` property was non-standard but still fairly reliable.
+The setting of the `name` property was nonstandard but still fairly reliable.
 As of ES6, it has been standardized.

 **Tip:** If a function has a `name` value assigned, that's typically the name used in stack traces in developer tools.